Variational Nested Dropout: Variational Nested Dropout

 where $\pi_i$ is the conditional probability of keeping the node given the previous node is kept, and $\pi_1=1$ (the first node is always kept).
 Note that we also allow different probabilities $\pi_i$ for each $z_i$.
 The marginal distribution of $z_i$ is

-A property of this chain is that if $0$ occurs at the $i$-th position, the remaining elements with indices $i+1, \dots, K$ become $0$.
+\yedit{We define the Bernoulli chain as $\rm{BernChain}(\bz,\bpi)$ with random variable $\bz$ and parameter $\bpi$.} A property of this chain is that if $0$ occurs at the $i$-th position, the remaining elements with indices $i+1, \dots, K$ become $0$.
 That is, sampling from this chain generates an ordered mask, which can be directly multiplied on the nodes to realize \emph{ordered dropping}.
 Another benefit is that applying a continuous relaxation~\cite{gal2017concrete} of the Bernoulli variables in the chain allows its parameters $\boldsymbol{\pi}$ to be optimized.
 However, the sampling of $\mathbf{z}$ requires stepping through each element $z_i$, which has complexity $\mathcal{O}(K)$, and is thus not scalable in modern DNNs where $K$ is large.
-Thus we apply the variational inference framework, while treating $p(\mathbf{z})$ as the prior of the ordered mask in our Bayesian treatment.
+Thus we apply the variational inference framework, while \emph{treating $p(\mathbf{z})$ as the prior of the ordered mask} in our Bayesian treatment.
 One challenge is to find a tractable variational distribution $q(\mathbf{z})$ that approximates the true posterior and is easy to compute.
 Another challenge is to define a $q(\mathbf{z})$ that allows efficient re-parameterization, so that the gradient of the parameter of $q(\mathbf{z})$ can be estimated with low variance.